SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 ..
 TODO: talk about the use of "as" outside of an "if" statement sense, once rdar://16063985 is fixed.

 ..
-TODO: this section needs to address the question of "a named value having a type" as distinct from "a class instance having a type".
+TODO: this section needs to address the question of "a constant or variable having a type" as distinct from "a class instance having a type".
    This is also relevant in a protocol context.